 What do we do, now?
 Keep paying a “never touched” premium to dealers who have learned the way to have their watches perfectly restored for a fraction of that?
 Or finally learn our own standards and go by those?
-Is it worth paying other people who will charge us money to tell us NOT to buy, based on easily obtainable, public evidence as that’s the easiest way to make profit at zero risk with zero investment, while exposing us to the same chances of buying a re-polished watch because they couldn’t tell themselves anyway when we get their approval?
+Is it worth paying other people who will charge us money to tell us NOT to buy based on easily obtainable, public evidence – as that’s the easiest way to make profit at zero risk with zero investment – while exposing us to the same chances of buying a re-polished watch because they couldn’t tell themselves themselves anyway?

 With the advent of “preservation” as the new standard, restoration too has changed gear to a point that today’s results were unthinkable just a few years ago.
-In the meantime, the general public has finally – and only – understood that “polished case” is bad, even if only because back in the day “re-polished” related to a vandalized case, therefore awful to look at, even though that’s really not the case any longer.
+In the meantime, the general public has only come to understand that a “polished case” is bad, even if just because back in the day “re-polished” meant a violated, vandalized case, awful to look at, even though today that’s really not the case any longer.
 How does that affect the market?
-Well, in the first place asking “has the watch been polished?” is likely to possibly provide the enquirer either with a lie or an incorrect answer, unless the watch has been polished by the very person who is offering the watch, simply because in most cases it’s just simply impossible to tell.
+Well, in the first place asking “has the watch been polished?” is likely to possibly provide the enquirer either with a lie or an incorrect answer, unless the watch has been polished by the very person who is offering it, in which case he would know: because in most cases it’s just simply impossible to tell.
 So, if you really care to know what you are buying, much smarter

 questions would be: “does this watch show evident signs of poor re-polishing work?”, or “what quality score would you give the case on a 1 to 100 scale?”, and “is there any visible restoration attempt that corrupts the watch’s original condition?”.
 Questions that will more likely get a true answer on which a wise decision can be made.
-And if somebody tries to sell you the idea that they can tell if a case has been re-polished based on millimeters or milligrams differences, they’re just blowing smoke up your ass: a modern, electronically controlled, numerically controlled milling machine has a tolerance of plus or minus 0,2% for a total potential difference in size of two different examples of the exact same finished product of a 0,4%.
+And if somebody tries to sell you the idea that they can tell if a case has been re-polished based on millimeters or milligrams differences, they’re just blowing smoke up your ass: a modern, electronic, numerically controlled milling machine has a tolerance of plus or minus 0,2% for a total potential difference in size of two different examples of the exact same finished product of a 0,4%.

-Imagine what are the odds that hand finished parts, cut with analogically operated machinery at least half a century older could deliver anything even close to that.
+Imagine what are the odds that hand finished parts, cut with analogically operated machinery at least half a century older could deliver anything even close to that “non” precision.

 You guessed it, just like we do when we choose our doctor, interior designer or attorney.